Yuridia: Personal life

-Yuridia was born in Hermosillo, Sonora but grew up in Mesa, Arizona.
+Yuridia was born in Hermosillo, Sonora, but grew up in Mesa, Arizona.
 She considers Mesa to be her hometown.
 She is the oldest of five.
 She had two brothers and two sisters, but her younger brother Danny suffered from muscular dystrophy.
 He died in Mesa at age 15 in December 2005.
 The death of her brother had a major impact on her life.
 She left Mesa High School during her senior year to be on La Academia.

 Yuridia was romantically involved with Edgar Guerrero, whom she met on La Academia.
-The two have a son, Phoenix (named after actor Joaquin Phoenix).
+The two have a son, Phoenix (named after actor Joaquin Phoenix), who also aspires becoming a singer.
 He released his first single in 2022 at the age of 13.

+In December 2019, Yuridia confirmed she had married her longtime boyfriend and still-manager, Argentinian Matías Aranda, whom she had been dating for approximately seven years.
+The wedding was very private and took place in Tepoztlán, Morelos.
+On July 13, 2023, she gave birth to her second child but first with Aranda, whom they named Benicio.
+In July 2025, Yuridia gave birth to her third child, Noah Valentin Aranda Gaxiola.